Death penalty a possibility in St. Jude researcher’s shooting, judge says

 He had no adult or juvenile criminal record listed in databases.

-Ward is set for another reported date to court on Dec.
+Ward is set for another report date to court on Dec.
 1.

 Brandy Rucker is also charged in the case.
 She admitted to driving the car while Ward allegedly robbed and shot Bulakhov.
 That car helped police trace the pair to Frayser, where they were arrested Monday.